WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/Mac.rst

 ----------------

-Setting required Environment Variables (EVs)
+Setting Required Environment Variables (EVs)
 --------------------------------------------
 Before setting up the required Environment Variables, a directory should be created to install the required libraries.
 Then, the following Environment Variables must be set in the Shell’s Initialization File::